Why a Cash Flow Projection Can Keep Your Business Alive

 The Importance of Cash Flow Projections

 Cash is king.
 It’s the lifeblood of every business.
-Without cash flow, it becomes impossible for a business to pay employees, order inventory or make financing payments.
+Without cash flow, it becomes impossible for a company to pay employees, order inventory, or make financing payments.
 Unfortunately, cash flow isn’t always consistent or easy to predict.

 One useful tool for predicting cash flow is a cash flow projection, which is a tool that business owners or managers can use to estimate revenue, expenses, and cash balances over time.
-A cash flow projection allows a business owner to see a cash crunch before it happens and gives the owner the ability to make necessary changes to keep the business running smoothly.
+A cash flow projection allows a business owner to see a cash crunch before it happens.
+It will enable the owner to make necessary changes to keep the business running smoothly.

 How to Build a Cash Flow Projection